Nickelodeon on CBS: History

-The older-skewing Nickelodeon series were removed from the block and was rebranded back to Nick Jr. on CBS on September 18, 2004, refocusing the block back exclusively toward preschool-oriented series.
+The older-skewing Nickelodeon series were removed from the block and was reverted to Nick Jr. on CBS on September 18, 2004, refocusing the block exclusively towards preschool-oriented series.
 On September 17, 2005, the block added Go, Diego, Go! and began incorporating interstitial hosted segments featuring Piper O'Possum.
-On December 31, 2005, Viacom formally split under the shared control of National Amusements (owned by Sumner Redstone), with CBS and all related broadcasting, television production and distribution properties as well as some non-production entities becoming part of the standalone company CBS Corporation, while Nickelodeon and its parent subsidiary MTV Networks became part of a new company under the Viacom name.
+On December 31, 2005, Viacom formally split under the shared control of National Amusements (owned by Sumner Redstone at the time), with CBS and all related broadcasting, television production and distribution properties as well as some non-production entities becoming part of the standalone company CBS Corporation, while Nickelodeon and its parent subsidiary MTV Networks (now Paramount Media Networks, a television division of Paramount Skydance) became part of a new company under the Viacom name.

-Less than a month later on January 19, 2006, CBS announced that it would enter into a three-year programming partnership with DIC Entertainment to produce a new children's program block for the three-hour Saturday morning timeslot featuring new and older series from its program library, to begin airing in Fall 2006.
-The block was replaced by DIC's block, initially branded as the KOL Secret Slumber Party, on September 16, 2006.
-In October, Nickelodeon-owned network Noggin changed its weekend morning lineup to include more ongoing Nick Jr. series as a response to Nick Jr. on CBS's closure.
+Less than a month later on January 19, 2006, CBS announced that it would enter into a three-year programming partnership with DIC Entertainment (now WildBrain) to produce a new children's programming block for the three-hour Saturday morning timeslot featuring new and older series from its program library, to begin airing in Fall 2006.
+The block was replaced by DIC's block, initially branded as the KOL Secret Slumber Party (hosted by a short-lived teen-pop female quintet known as the Slumber Party Girls), on September 16, 2006.
+In October, Nickelodeon-owned, timeshared digital cable television network Noggin (currently rebranded as "Nick Jr.", but only 24/7) changed its weekend morning lineup to include more ongoing Nick Jr. series as a response to Nick Jr. on CBS's closure.

+Rumored return

-Following the announcement of the second merger between CBS Corporation and Viacom, former CBS Corporation CEO Joseph Ianniello was receptive to the possibility of the return of Nickelodeon children's programming to CBS.
-However, Ianniello left CBS in 2020, and CBS has continued to carry the CBS WKND E/I programming block since the merger.
+Following the announcement of the second merger between CBS Corporation and Viacom, then CBS Corporation CEO Joseph Ianniello was receptive to the possibility of the return of Nickelodeon children's programming to CBS in the future.
+However, Ianniello left CBS in 2020, and CBS has continued to carry the CBS WKND E/I programming block since the merger, and there is currently no exact or estimated date for the return of Nickelodeon's children programming to CBS.